bellmit/Bakalauras/README.md

 # EdgarRssReader
+Spring Integration with deprecated rome-fetcher: Reading multiple feeds.

 Cloned from BikashShaw/MultipleRSSFeedRead.
-Spring Integration in XML with deprecated rome-fetcher: Reading multiple feeds.
-Does not cache atom feeds.
+Migrated from XML to DSL configuration.